coinflex-exchange/v2/source/includes/_v2_websocket.md

 Both subscription and order command requests sent via websocket can be rejected and the failure response will return an error code and a corresponding error message explaining the reason for the rejection.

-Error Code | Error Message
+Code | Error Message
 -----------| --------
+05001| Your operation authority is invalid
 20000| Signature is invalid
 20001| Operation failed, please contact system administrator 20002| Unexpected error, please check if your request data complies with the specification.
 20003| Unrecognized operation
-05001| Your operation authority is invalid
 20005| Already logged in
 20006| Quantity must be greater than zero
 20007| You are accessing server too rapidly